Skip to content

 Prints your token if it's set in the current shell.

 (If you have the CLI installed.)
-Hits the API with your token and prints the user the token belongs to.
-A `403` or "token invalid" means the token's wrong; an empty body or `command not found` means the CLI isn't installed yet — see the [CLI getting-started post](/blog/notes-from-your-terminal).
+Hits the API with your token and lists your notes.
+A 401 unauthorized means the token is wrong, revoked, or expired; a 403 forbidden means the token is valid but the account isn't cleared for API access (Free tier with no active trial, unconfirmed account, or an inactive Team plan); an empty body or command not found means the CLI isn't installed yet — see the CLI getting-started post.

 If you don't have the CLI yet, a raw `curl`: